charlle/native/docs/services.md

 #### Remove
-Follow these steps to remove a legal service from your website.
+Follow these steps to remove a service from your website.
 1. Remove the permanent link.
 Go to [Targets](../content/targets/targets.js) and delete the file name.
 Remove the whole line, `"student-visa",`.
 Ensure that the last item on the list does not have a comma.
 ```
 export const targets =